Skip to content

 mcpx ping serena --quiet || exit 1

-mcpx serena search_symbol --name "Auth"
+mcpx serena find_symbol --name_path_pattern "Auth"

 Usage by AI Agents